mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 Parameter (name=moments.fc2.weight), Parameter (name=moments.fc2.bias), Parameter (name=moments.fc3.weight),
 Parameter (name=moments.fc3.bias)]

-The weight parameters of `mindspore_lenet.ckpt` can be seen from the above printed information, which includes the weight parameters of each hidden layer, learning rate, optimization rate in the process of forward propagation and the weight of optimizer function in back propagation.
+The weight parameters of `mindspore_lenet.ckpt` can be seen from the above printed information, including the weight parameters of each hidden layer, learning rate, optimization rate in the process of forward propagation and the weight of optimizer function in back propagation.

 #### [Saving the Specified Cell](#Saving-the-Specified-Cell)

-Usage: The parameters`saved_network` of the Class`CheckpointConfig`.
+Usage: The parameter `saved_network` of the Class `CheckpointConfig`.

 Application Scenarios:

 - Only save the parameters of the inference network model (Not saving the optimizer's parameters halves the size of the generated CheckPoint file)

-- Save subnet parameters to be used to Fine-tune tasks.
+- Save subnet parameters to be used to the Fine-tune tasks.

-Use method`CheckpointConfig` in the callback function and specify the cell of the saved model as network, that is, the forward propagation LeNet network.
+Use the method `CheckpointConfig` in the callback function and specify the cell of the saved model as `network`, that is, the forward propagation LeNet network.

 ```python
 import os